 - If you don’t have any baking mix on hand, don’t worry you can still make the sausage balls.
 Substitute 2 cups of all-purpose flour, 2 teaspoons baking powder, and 1/2 teaspoon salt.

-- If you are unsure that the sausage balls are cooked through, use a digital thermometer to test.
+- If you are unsure that the sausage balls are cooked through, use an instant-read thermometer to test.
 They should read 160 degrees F.

 - Like a little kick?
 Use hot sausage instead of mild.
 You can even use turkey sausage, although keep in mind they will be drier in texture.